Hope for the Journey Home Donation

 A short video on who we are and what we do at the shelter is available HERE.

-Please use the links below to view our current needs (links may take a few minutes to load).
+VOLUNTEER NEEDS (links may take a few minutes to load).

 Current SUPPLY NEEDS: None currently needed